singhst/nodejs-express-mysql-docker-backend-autostart/README.md

     <img src="img\docker-compose, request, postman, create 1.png" style="zoom:50%;"/>

     b.
 Database stored the new plan info.
-We can see the new plan with `plan_id: 3`.
+We can see the new plan with `"plan_id": 3`.

     <img src="img\docker-compose, request, postman, create 2.png" style="zoom:50%;"/>